dali-lab/dali-challenges/README.md

 One small catch: **at least one** of your samples has to be one of our DALI Developer Challenges.
 These challenges help emulate some of the real work we do in DALI, and give us an opportunity to see how well you work with guidelines.

 The other submissions can be projects you've worked on or code that you have written.
 We look for these submissions to be creative projects.
-These can be side projects that you've worked on outside of class, something you learned while prepping for this application, or even a final project from a CS class that does open-ended projects (like cs52, cs65, cs98, and more).
+These can be side projects that you've worked on outside of class, something you learned while prepping for this application, or a final project from a CS class that does open-ended projects (like cs52, cs65, cs98, and more).
+We like to see these open-ended submissions as they demonstrate a passion for coding and give us something unique to know your interests and abilities by.

-Here are some ideas for side projects to get you started: a to-do list website, a jeopardy board, a basic blog or sticky note app, a basic weather app.
+Here are some ideas for side projects to get you started: a to-do list website, a jeopardy board, a basic blog or sticky note app, a basic weather app, a meme generator, an informational page.
 The opportunities are endless!
 Don't feel like you need to create something crazy complex.
 Anything that reflects your interests and learning abilities is awesome.

-We recognize that not everyone has the time or ability to pursue side or personal projects outside of class.
-Therefore, code submissions from CS classes are acceptable.
-Just note that we prefer to see submissions from personal/side projects or open-ended final projects from certain classes as they demonstrate a passion for coding and give us something unique to know your interests and abilities by.
+We recognize that not everyone has the time, ability, or experience to pursue side or personal projects outside of class.
+Therefore, while we prefer to see those kind of open-ended submissions, you may also submit code from CS class assignments that you are particularly proud of.
+If you feel you have not been able to pursue the types of projects listed above (for any reason), please make us aware in your submission.
+Our application process is holistic.

 **TLDR:** please submit the following in your application